New properties of some classes of Saphar type operators

-\begin{defn} {\upshape An operator $ T \in \mathcal{B}(X) $ is called} left Drazin invertible {\upshape if $ p := a(T) < \infty $ and $ \mathcal{R}(T) + \mathcal{N}(T^p) $ is topologically complemented, while $ T \in \mathcal{B}(X) $ is called} right Drazin invertible {\upshape if $ q := d(T) < \infty $ and $ \mathcal{N}(T) \cap \mathcal{R}(T^q) $ is topologically complemented.} \end{defn} Note that an operator $ T \in \mathcal{B}(X) $ is Drazin invertible if and only if it is left and right Drazin invertible.
-Also, note that the class of left Drazin invertible operators subsumes the class of left invertible operators and that the class of right Drazin invertible operators subsumes that of right invertible operators.
-It turns out that left and right Drazin invertible operators possess rich properties, the most important of which is, similar to the case of Drazin invertible operators, the property of Kato decomposition. \begin{thm} {\upshape\cite{GM}} Let $ T \in \mathcal{B}(X) $.
-Then $ T $ is left (right) Drazin invertible if and only if there exist a pair $(M,N) \in Red(T)$ such that $T_{M} $ is left (right) invertible and $T_{N} $ is nilpotent. \end{thm}
+Left and right Drazin invertible operators possess several notable properties, the most significant of which, akin to Drazin invertible operators, is the Kato decomposition property. \begin{thm} {\upshape\cite{GM}} Let $ T \in \mathcal{B}(X) $.
+Then $ T $ is left (right) Drazin invertible if and only if there exist a pair $(M,N) \in Red(T)$ such that $T_{M} $ is left (right) invertible and $T_{N} $ is nilpotent of degree $a(T)$ ($d(T)$). \end{thm}

-More general classes of left and right Drazin invertible operators, which are the classes of essentially left Drazin invertible and essentially right Drazin invertible operators, have been introduced in \cite{ZS} as follows:
+In \cite{ZS}, broader classes of left and right Drazin invertible operators, termed essentially left Drazin invertible and essentially right Drazin invertible operators, are introduced as follows:

-\begin{defn} \rm An operator $T\in \mathcal{B}(X)$ is said to be essentially left Drazin invertible if $a_e(T) < \infty$ and the subspace $ \mathcal{R}(T)+\mathcal{N}(T^{\dis (T)})$ is topologically complemented, while $T\in \mathcal{B}(X)$ is said to be essentially right Drazin invertible if $d_e(T) < \infty$ and $ \mathcal{N}(T)\cap \mathcal{R}(T^{\dis (T)})$ is topologically complemented, where $\dis (T)$ is the degree of stable iteration of $T$. \end{defn} Similar to left (resp. right) Drazin invertible operators, essentially left (resp. right) Drazin invertible operators can be characterized by the property of Kato decomposition, namely, they can be decomposed into a direct sum of a left (resp. right) Fredholm operator and a nilpotent one \cite{ZS}.
+\begin{defn} \rm An operator $T\in \mathcal{B}(X)$ is said to be essentially left Drazin invertible if $a_e(T) < \infty$ and the subspace $ \mathcal{R}(T)+\mathcal{N}(T^{\dis (T)})$ is topologically complemented, while $T\in \mathcal{B}(X)$ is said to be essentially right Drazin invertible if $d_e(T) < \infty$ and $ \mathcal{N}(T)\cap \mathcal{R}(T^{\dis (T)})$ is topologically complemented, where $\dis (T)$ is the degree of stable iteration of $T$. \end{defn} Like left (resp., right) Drazin invertible operators, essentially left (resp., right) Drazin invertible operators are distinguished by the Kato decomposition property: they can be expressed as a direct sum of a left (resp., right) Fredholm operator and a nilpotent operator.